imyingchulo/gprs/README.md

 #### Result:

-This option will one folder and three files:
+This option will generate three files in bfiles folder:

-- `./result/plink/bfiles`
 - `*.bim`
 - `*.bed`
 - `*.fam`